AtesComp/Vinetto/ReadMe.md

 ## Requirements

-1. Python-2.3 or later including standard libraries.
+1. Python 3.7 or later including standard libraries.

-2. PIL or Pillow.
-PIL (Python Imaging Library) 1.1.5 or later.
-Pillow is used by the maintainer.
-PIL is used to attempt correct reconstitution of Type 1 thumbnails (see Limitations below).
+2. Pillow 9.0.0 or later.
+Based on PIL (Python Imaging Library).
+Used to attempt correct reconstitution of Type 1 thumbnails (see Limitations below).

+3. PyESEDB.
+The author suppiles a late model version, but the program checks for a system installed version first.
+If not found, it uses the supplied version.

 ## Limitations